 6. Buy points

 Discount or mortgage points are fees you can pay to lower your loan’s interest rate, typically by 0.25 percent per point.
 One point costs 1 percent of the loan principal.
-So, if you’re borrowing $150,000, you’d pay $1,500 for one point.
-While this strategy won’t reduce your closing costs — you’ll need to pay for points upfront — it can help you save significantly in interest.
+So, if you’re borrowing $300,000, you’d pay $3,000 for one point.
+This strategy won’t reduce your upfront closing costs — in fact, you’ll need more cash since you’re paying for points upfront.
+However, it can make a huge difference in the long period (15 to 30 years) that follows closing day by saving you a large chunk in interest.